 While contract attorneys will undoubtedly suggest a that any amendment to a contract be reduced to writing for the purpose of avoiding disputes and preventing unnecessary litigation, many contracts contain provisions requiring any amendments or modifications be in writing, so the new agreement may not be enforceable unless it is in writing.

 As technology changes, so does the law regarding the making and enforcing of contracts.
 Court decisions involving the enforcement of a modification to or amendment of a contract are frequently being handed down.
 Some courts have indicated a willingness to enforce an amendment which was communicated by email or a text message, while other courts are hesitant to do so for a variety of reasons.
 Don’t let your contract modification be the next court test case—costing tens of thousands in attorney’s fees.
 Make sure your contract modifications are set out in writing and drafted by a qualified contract attorney.

-Call the business attorneys at Gehres Law Group and make sure your contracts are up-to-date and do not put you at risk for landing in court.
+Call the business attorneys at Gehres Law Library and make sure your contracts are up-to-date and do not put you at risk for landing in court.